QuickBooks Blog

 • Box 7—Social Security tips: If your employee earns tips, you will enter them here, but note the total of boxes 3 and 7 cannot be more than the Social Security wage base.

 • Box 8—Allocated tips: This is the amount of tips you designate to tipped employees.
-Allocated tips are not part of taxable income, and you should not include them in Boxes 1,3, 5, or 7.
+Allocated tips are not part of the employer's taxable income but may be taxable to the employee.
+You should not include them in Boxes 1, 3, 5, or 7.

 • Box 9—Blank: Leave this box blank.